Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Is Wise money transfer safe?

 They take measures to protect the sensitive data you provide them like your personal details and identification.
-The company encrypt any information you give them and have a strict customer agreement.
-You can email Wise (support@wise.com) to find out more.
-The encryption and data storage is handled the same way as a bank.
+The company encrypts any information you give them and has a strict customer agreement.
+You can email Wise ([email protected]) to find out more.
+The encryption and data storage methods are designed to protect sensitive information and meet industry security standards.

 With the Wise multi-currency account you can send and receive money to your friends using your mobile number.
-To protect your privacy this feature is automatically switch off on registration and is easy to turn on following these instructions.
-Unlike many social media platforms, Wise never send or store your full phone’s contacts on their servers and they never get in touch with your contacts.
+To protect your privacy this feature is automatically switched off on registration and is easy to turn on following these instructions.
+Unlike many social media platforms, Wise never sends or stores your full phone’s contacts on their servers and they never get in touch with your contacts.

-They employ a specialised, in-house team that look after security.
-They monitor all transactions for suspicious activity or fraudulent logins all around the world.
+They employ a specialised, in-house team that looks after security, and monitor transactions for suspicious activity or fraudulent logins all around the world.

 How safe are my login details when I use Wise?